rascaraficci/device-manager/docs/using-device-manager.rst

-Sending configuration messages to devices
+Sending actuation messages to devices
 -----------------------------------------

 You can send change any device attribute via DeviceManager.
 In order to do so,